-While your figs are drying, pick more from the tree to make a batch of fig preserves (aka fig jam!) or a jar of preserved figs. Fresh fig season is fleeting so you want to make all the fig recipes!!
+While your figs are drying, pick more from the tree to make a batch of fig preserves (aka fig jam!) or a jar of preserved figs. Fresh fig season is short, so make all the fig recipes while you can.

 Dehydrator: